 The COVID-19 pandemic exacerbated existing inequalities - before COVID, women were nearly three times more likely to perform unpaid care work.
-With the closure of schools, women still bore a disproportionate share of unpaid care work (with evidence suggesting an increased amount), often while managing paid work.
+With the closure of schools, women still bore a disproportionate share of unpaid care work (with evidence suggesting an increased amount), often while managing paid work.1 in the labour market is primarily attributed to family responsibilities in the workforce.4 By increasing access and quality of early childhood care, education services, and affordable elderly care, these initiatives hope to encourage more women to stay employed or return to work.
+Additionally, Dewan Negara has passed the Anti-Sexual Harassment Bill in August 2022, providing the right of redress for sexual harassment survivors and an avenue to hold their perpetrators accountable.

 In Malaysia, many policies and initiatives have been introduced over the last few years to improve and protect women's rights.
-Under the Twelfth Malaysia Plan, the government intends to increase labour force participation to 59% by 2025 from 55.6% in 2019.
-One of the ways identified is through encouraging the participation of women, whose low participation (at 55.3%) in the labour market is primarily attributed to family responsibilities in the workforce.
-By increasing access and quality of early childhood care, education services, and affordable elderly care, these initiatives hope to encourage more women to stay employed or return to work.
-Additionally, Dewan Negara has passed the Anti-Sexual Harassment Bill in August 2022, providing the right of redress for sexual harassment survivors and an avenue to hold their perpetrators accountable.
+Under the Twelfth Malaysia Plan, the government intends to increase labour force participation to 59% by 2025 from 55.6% in 2019.2 One of the ways identified is through encouraging the participation of women, whose low participation (at 55.3%)3

 Whilst efforts are being made to strengthen women's rights and protect women's interests in Malaysia, challenges remain.

-Cases of domestic violence have shown a significant increase, rising by 42% from 5,260 reported cases to 7,468 cases between 2020 and 2021.
-Meanwhile, the law in Malaysia does not currently criminalise marital rape, and there is no clear plan by the government to make child marriage illegal, thus putting girls at risk of being forced into marriage.
+Cases of domestic violence have shown a significant increase, rising by 42% from 5,260 reported cases to 7,468 cases between 2020 and 2021.5 Meanwhile, the law in Malaysia does not currently criminalise marital rape6, and there is no clear plan by the government to make child marriage illegal, thus putting girls at risk of being forced into marriage.

 Despite progress made, gender inequality, yet again, persists.